ndwarshuis/org-ml/README.md

 #### om-elem-build-plain-list `(&key post-blank &rest nodes)`

-Build a plain-list element with `nodes` as contents.
+Build a plain-list element with `nodes` as children.

 The following properties are settable: